 A full copy of a patient's access to medical records policy is available on request from Anytime Doctor.

-Anytime Doctor has a written complaints policy and procedure.
-In the event that you are unhappy with any aspect of your treatment and care, in line with our verbal complaints procedure, please contact the compliance manager who will, in the majority of cases be able to resolve any difficulty.
+In the event that you are unhappy with any aspect of your treatment or care, please contact a Patient Co-ordinator through your patient record, who will in the majority of cases be able to resolve any issues quickly and efficiently.

-As part of providing a high quality patient-driven treatment service, a patient satisfaction survey is carried out yearly in October/November by Anytime Doctor.
+As part of providing a high quality patient-driven treatment service, a patient satisfaction survey is carried out yearly in October/November by SurveyMonkey® on behalf of Anytime Doctor.
 We do this to seek the views and opinions of patients on the healthcare service that is offered.
 The survey is in the form of a questionnaire and is available for patients to complete.
+We also partner with Trustpilot, who send all patients an automated email with a link to a review to complete after they have used the service.